 Introduction.
-Smoking is one of the major lifestyle-related risk factors for periodontal diseases.
-Smoking can affect the structure of the mucosa, impair the inflammatory epithelial response, and change the redox status of the cavity.
-Harm reduction through the oral development of Modified Risk Tobacco Products (MRTP) provides a promising opportunity for adult smokers who would otherwise continue cigarette smoking.
-An MRTP is defined by the U.S. Family Smoking Prevention and Tobacco Control Act as "any tobacco product that is sold or distributed for use to reduce harm or the risk of tohacco related disease associated with
+Smoking is one of the major lifestyle-related risk factors for periodontal diseases [1].
+Smoking can affect the structure of the epithelial mucosa, impair the inflammatory response, and change the redox status of the oral cavity.
+Tobacco harm reduction through the development of candidate Modified Risk Tobacco (MRTP) provides a promising opportunity for adult smokers who would otherwise continue cigarette smoking.
+An MRTP is defined by the U.S. Family Smoking Prevention and Tobacco Control Act as "any tobacco product that is sold or distributed for use to reduce harm or the risk of tobacco related disease associated with commercially marketed tobacco products".
+The Tobacco Heating System (THS) 2.2 is a candidate MRTP based on a heatnot-burn technology that uses a precisely controlled heating device into which a specially designed tobacco stick is inserted and heated to generate an aerosol [2].